August Strindberg: Personal life

 Strindberg was age 28 and Siri was 27 at the time of their marriage.
 He was 44 and Frida was 21 when they married, and he was 52 and Harriet was 23 when they married.
 Late during his life he met the young actress and painter Fanny Falkner (1890–1963) who was 41 years younger than Strindberg.
 She wrote a book which illuminates his last years, but the exact nature of their relationship is debated.
 He had a brief affair in Berlin with Dagny Juel before his marriage to Frida; it has been suggested that the news of her murder in 1901 was the reason he cancelled his honeymoon with his third wife, Harriet.

 He was related to Nils Strindberg (a son of one of August's cousins).

 Strindberg's relationships with women were troubled and have often been interpreted as misogynistic by contemporaries and modern readers.
-Marriage and families were being stressed in Strindberg's lifetime as Sweden industrialized and urbanized at a rapid pace.
+Marriage and families were under stress in Strindberg's lifetime as Sweden industrialized and urbanized at a rapid pace.
 Problems of prostitution and poverty were debated among writers, critics and politicians.
 His early writing often dealt with the traditional roles of the sexes imposed by society, which he criticized as unjust.

 Strindberg's last home was Blå tornet in central Stockholm, where he lived from 1908 until 1912.
 It is now a museum, known as the Strindberg Museum, which is open to visitors.
 It contains numerous of Strindberg's personal possessions including his piano.

 Of several statues and busts of him erected in Stockholm, the most prominent is Carl Eldh's, erected in 1942 in Tegnérlunden, a park adjoining this house.